ocaml/ocaml.org/data/tutorials/language/1ms_03_first_class_modules.md

-The program is a little simpler since we don't have to define a dedicated module that contains database connection information, and the programmer who has to use the database library can even use it without having to call functors directly.
+The program is a little simpler since we don't have to define a dedicated module that contains database connection information, and the programmer who has to use the database library can  use it without having to call functors directly.
 The database variable can be used as if it had a usual type and passed to any function that needs to use the database.